dojo-modeling/dojo-docs/index.md

 The data registration workflow is designed to allow analysts, modelers and other users to _bring your own data_ ("BYOD").
 These datasets are transformed into _indicators_ which can be used by top-down modeling engines.
 Typical examples of data that might be registered are indicators from the [World Bank](https://data.worldbank.org/), [FAO](http://www.fao.org/statistics/en/), or [ACLED](https://acleddata.com/), however users can bring anything they think will be useful for modeling so long as it is either a CSV, Excel file, GeoTIFF or NetCDF.

 The goal of this process is to capture metadata about the dataset's provenance as well as each of its features and to transform it into a ready-to-use and well understood format.
 You can learn more about the data registration process [here](./data-registration.html).

+## CauseMos Compliant Format

+This section is intended to provide an overview of the CauseMos compliant format and to elaborate on various edge cases associated with data transformations.
+It is important to note that this format is a **target**: the goal of the Dojo data workflow is to enable an analyst or modeler to flexibly annotate their model output or indicator data and convert it into this target format.